THURMAN'S FAMILY LAW TIPS:

 (c) The requesting party shall serve or cause to be served on the employee

-intended to call attention to its terms, indicates all of the following:
+that indicates all of the following:

 (1) That information limited to the income and benefits provided to the

-in the request for production.
+request for production.

 (2) That the information may be protected by right of privacy.

 (3) That, if the employee objects to the production of this information

 by the employer to the requesting party, the employee shall notify the